egoist/slugo/README.md

 There're many npm packages that slugify string for you, some support unicode and some others even support CJK character.
 But I would never include a library which weights 2MB in browser.
 So that's the purpose of this library which only does basic transformation, eg: remove html tags / special chars / convert space to hyphen, and does not touch UTF-8 chars.
 This is similar to the way GitHub handles the headings in README.

-And the size of this library is 816B minified and 455B gzipped.
+And the size of this library is about 700B minified and 400B gzipped.

 ## Install